it-academyproject/ERP-Frontend-Angular/README.md

 /node_modules

-NOTE: In Visual Studio Code, ignored files and olders apperar in gray color in project tree And as said before, download node-modules for your project, if you havn't yet: npm update
+NOTE: In Visual Studio Code, ignored files and olders apperar in gray color in project tree.

+And as said before, download node-modules for your project, if you haven't yet.
+Just type in your terminal or console: npm update

 14. Pull Dev branch state before pushing featureBranchName:  git pull origin Dev